melina-learning/html-css-and-javascript-building-the-web-4479542/personal-notes.md

 - attributes: used to specify properties, e.g character encoding, viewport setting, ids, classes, alternative texts for accessibility, etc
   - if using multiple attributes, separate each attribute with a space
   - usually: attribute name on the left, followed by equal sign and the value to the right between 2 double quotes
-- accessibility: ensure that all users, including those with disabilities, can access and intercat with our webpage
+- accessibility: ensure that all users, including those with disabilities, can access and interact with our webpage
 - semantic elements: help understand the structure and hierarchy; e.g. table, header, footer, section, ...

 ### Tags